 (Mr. Sparks, Orienting Interview)

-Dreamers High, a public High School nestled in the heart of Silicon Valley, minutes away from leading global technology, software, and internet companies.
-At the time this data was collected, Dreamers High annually enrolled approximately 1400-1500 students and served a diverse student body: 78% Latine, 10% Flipinx, 7% Asian, 2% Pacific Islander, 2% African American, and 1% White.
-The average household income was less than $42,000 a year (the annual median income in the surrounding area was $117,474).

-During my orienting interview with Mr. Sparks, weeks before he started the unit, he candidly shared his consideration of his students’ real-life experiences and their tensions with the political context that they are living in.
-In considering such experiences, Sparks demonstrates a critical conscious and equity-oriented lens that explores the immigrant experience with delicate regard and concern.
-Such a stance is important not only because the dominant US culture has historically mistreated immigrants and other minoritized groups, but also because the Trump administration’s anti-immigrant rhetoric had led to executive orders that had real-life consequences to the lives of Mr. Spark’s students.
-In his response, Mr. Sparks demonstrates sensitivity and care for the social and psychological stressors that his students have to grapple with.
-He understands that these concerns ultimately have an impact on the learning of his students, and he therefore strives to secure a learning environment for his students that is adequate and safe.
+On the day that I arrived to meet Mr. Sparks, his students surrounded him jovially as they debated about the hip-hop musical choice for the senior rally they had attended at their high school gym.
+He candidly shared his concern regarding his students’ daily experiences and the tense political context they found themselves in.
+Sparks’ concern demonstrated a critical consciousness and equity-oriented lens that considered and understood the immigrant experience with delicacy and nuance. paying particular attention to the social and psychological stressors that his students faced.
+Ultimately, he knew these factors would detrimentally impact his students’ learning experiences and he made it his mission to create a positive and safe learning environment for them.

-On the day that I arrived to meet with Mr. Sparks, his students surrounded him jovially as they debated on what could have been a better hip-hop musical choice for the Senior rally they had collectively attended at in their High School gym.
-Mr. Sparks identifies as a Black man with some Irish and Filipino roots, and a self-identified lover of History and Hip-Hop culture.
-He and his family happily reside just a few miles away from Dreamer’s High.

-During the Trump era, these covert forms of racism began to surface as more overt forms that lent themselves to an urgent need to analyze historical and current social events from a critical perspective.
-For Mr. Sparks, teaching students to engage in this discourse is as imperative as teaching them arithmetic, science, and literacy.
+During the Trump era, both overt and covert forms of racism increasingly surfaced.
+Mr. Sparks sensed an urgent need for students to analyze historical and current social events such as these from a critical perspective.
+For Mr. Sparks, teaching students to engage in this discourse was as imperative as teaching them arithmetic, science, and literacy.
 Exposing his students to critical literacy through the careful analysis of current events was a pivotal starting point for his instruction.

+Literature Review?

-Some scholars argue that students must be free to nurture their thoughts and opinions about the world around them and critique and interrogate social structures and systems (Comber, 2006: Vazquez et al., 2019).
-In doing so, adolescents explore their independence and develop a strong sense of self.
-For immigrant-origin youth this process may not be so simple if the learning ecology does not include and account for their lived experiences and their vast linguistic repertoires (Martínez, 2018).
-Therefore, the inclusion of critical literacy in the curriculum is necessary in order for reading, interpretation, and texts to take life in the reader.
-This paper examines how Mr. Sparks embodied a Moral Ethic of Cariño as he embarked on teaching practices and perspectives that valued the lived experiences of immigrant-origin students.
-Reflecting on Mr. Sparks practices and perspectives resulted in a new pedagogical framework that I call the Moral Ethic of Cariño.
-In this article, I ask, what are the interactional moves, teacher perspectives, and critical literacy practices that informed Mr. Sparks curricular choices?
-How did those interactional moves, teacher perspectives and critical literacy practices amplify student voices and participation?
+Some scholars argue that students should be given the opportunity to explore their thoughts and opinions about the world around them and learn how to critique and interrogate social structures and systems (Comber, 2006: Vazquez et al., 2019).
+In doing so, adolescents begin todevelop a strong sense of self.
+For immigrant-origin youth, this process may not be so simple if the learning environment does not account for their lived experiences and their vast linguistic repertoires (Martínez, 2018).
+Therefore, the inclusion of critical literacy within thecurriculum is crucial to make reading, interpretation, and texts relevant for all students .
+In this article, I examine how Mr. Sparks embodied a Moral Ethic of Cariño - HERE ADD A VERY BRIEF DEFINITION OF MORAL ETHIC OF CARINO - in his teaching practices and perspectives relative to the lived experiences of immigrant-origin students.
+In this article, I ask, what are the interactional moves, teacher perspectives, and critical literacy practices that informed Mr. Sparks’ curricular choices?
+How did those interactional moves, teacher perspectives, and critical literacy practices amplify students’ voices and increase their participation?